unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/WIP_SimpleState.md

     }
     ```

-    Unlike feeds, States require a reference to the owner type, so that the data binding can be handled by MVUX.
+    Unlike feeds, States require a reference to the owner type, the owner is used to hold and manage the state of the model.
+    In addition, by having a reference to the owner, we link the lifetime of the model with its owner,
+    and the State is ready to be collected by the Garbage Collector as soon as its owner is disposed.

 > [!NOTE]
 > Feeds and states (`IState<T>` and `IListState<T>` for collections) are used as a gateway